joqk12345/master-fronted-tech/docs/content/English/2024/Atommic_habits.md

 Your habits are modern-day solutions to ancient desires.
 New versions of old vices.
 The underlying motives behind human behavior remain the same.
 The specific habits we perform differ based on the period of history.

+- "Word": Vices
+  - "Lemma": Vice
+  - "Pronunciation": /vaɪs/
+  - "POS": Noun
+  - "Definition": Immoral or wicked behavior.
+  - "Translation": 恶习
+  - "Context": New versions of old vices.
+  - "Context_translation": 旧恶习的新版本。

 Here’s the powerful part: there are many different ways to address the same underlying motive.
 One person might learn to reduce stress by smoking a cigarette.
 Another person learns to ease their anxiety by going for a run.
 Your current habits are not necessarily the best way to solve the problems you face; they are just the methods you learned to use.
 Once you associate a solution with the problem you need to solve, you keep coming back to it.

 Habits are all about associations.
 These associations determine whether we predict a habit to be worth repeating or not.
 As we covered in our discussion of the 1st Law, your brain is continually absorbing information and noticing cues in the environment.
 Every time you perceive a cue, your brain runs a simulation and makes a prediction about what to do in the next moment.

+- "Word": Absorbing
+  - "Lemma": Absorb
+  - "Pronunciation": /əbˈzɔːrbɪŋ/
+  - "POS": Verb
+  - "Definition": To take in or soak up something.
+  - "Translation": 吸收
+  - "Context": your brain is continually absorbing information and noticing cues in the environment.
+  - "Context_translation": 你的大脑不断吸收信息并注意环境中的线索。
+- "Word": Simulation
+  - "Lemma": Simulation
+  - "Pronunciation": /ˌsɪmjʊˈleɪʃən/
+  - "POS": Noun
+  - "Definition": The imitation or representation of the operation or features of one process or system by the operation or features of another.
+  - "Translation": 模拟
+  - "Context": Every time you perceive a cue, your brain runs a simulation and makes a prediction about what to do in the next moment.
+  - "Context_translation": 每当你察觉到线索时，你的大脑会进行模拟并预测下一刻应该做什么。

 Cue: You notice that the stove is hot.